ulfschneider/ulf.website/content/posts/2023-12-29-styling-check-boxes-and-radio-buttons.md

 ---
+title: Checkboxes and radio buttons
-title: My current approach of styling checkboxes and radio buttons
+abstract: My current approach of styling checkboxes and radio buttons
 tags:
   - css
   - code
 ---

 [[TOC]]

 ## Advantages and disadvantages

 For long I used [Sara´s approach of styling checkboxes and radio buttons](https://www.sarasoueidan.com/blog/inclusively-hiding-and-styling-checkboxes-and-radio-buttons/).
 I think the following, different approach, is even simpler and has advantages:

 - No SVG (if you see that as an advantage).
 - No dealing with visibility, opacity, or clip-path to hide the input controls.